softmagnet/tp/docs/DeveloperGuide.md

 The challenging aspect in removing students from a tuition class is in figuring out which students to remove.

-The `RemoveFromClassCommandParser` parses the user input to obtain a list of indexes to be passed to the `RemoveFromClassCommand`
+The `RemoveFromClassCommandParser` parses the user input to obtain a list of indexes to be passed to the `RemoveFromClassCommand`.
 As such, the `RemoveFromClassCommand` only has access to a list of indices.
 We can easily obtain the `TuitionClass` object by simply using the class index with `Model#getFilteredTuitionClassList()`.